What Is TVL in Crypto: Crucial DeFi Indicator

 The decentralized finance (DeFi) industry currently holds a massive value of over $80 billion locked in the top 125 apps.
 This value has more than tripled in the last 12 months alone.
 Measuring and tracking the overall value of the DeFi market has become as critical as following market cap figures.
 Total Value Locked (TVL) is an important indicator used to measure this value.
 As the DeFi industry keeps growing fast, TVL indicators will attract as much attention as the news about market caps and platform rankings.

-What Is Total Value Locked (TVL)?
+What Is Total Value Locked (TVL) in Crypto?

 TVL is the total value held by a DeFi platform within its smart contracts.
 It represents the sum of all funds present on the platform in the borrowing, lending, and transactional capacity.
 The overall industry TVL is the sum of the TVLs held by all individual DeFi apps.